 Some injuries caused by driving too fast include:

 - Loss of limb

 - Whiplash injuries

-This will not only ensure there are no underlying injuries, but also assure all injuries receive proper care.
-It will also provide you with necessary medical documents needed for an attorney to create a case against the negligent driver.
+This will not only ensure there are no underlying injuries, but also ensure all injuries receive proper care.
+Our main goal is to ensure that you properly recover from your injuries.
+It will also provide you with necessary medical documents needed for an attorney to establish a case against all negligent parties.

 Hurt by a Speeding Driver in North Carolina?